destairdenbi/training-material/2019-10-09_denbi_training_in_freiburg/README.md

 ## Poster session

 The poster session will be held in the same room that we'll use throughout the whole 3 days training event.
-Due to space limitations, we cannot hang posters, however, you should bring a PDF version that will be shown using our projector.
+Bring a PDF version of your poster!
+We will show it using a projector.
 Please prepare a 5 minutes pitch presentation: every poster will be presented to the whole class.
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>